gluefinance/pov/README.txt

 to carry out the rollback.

-snapshot will use SHA1 if the pgcrypto contrib package is available, otherwise the MD5 will be used as the hash algorithm.
+snapshot will use SHA1 if the pgcrypto contrib package is available, otherwise MD5 will be used as the hash algorithm.